Residential Buildings Research Staff

 B.S.
 Mechanical Engineering, University of Nebraska-Lincoln

-His prior research experience includes nanoscale material characterization, biomechanics, vibrations, and continuum mechanics.
+Prior to joining NREL, Ben's graduate research focused on nanoscale material characterization, biomechanics, vibrations, and continuum mechanics.

 Contact information: email@example.com, 303-384-7429